 The UK Bhangra industry is a male dominating music entertainment field which has excelled hugely since the 1980’s.
 But one group that has excited crowds from the UK and abroad is a FEMALE only Entertainments Team, called Eternal Taal.

-Founded and managed by award winning Parv Kaur, Eternal Taal has not only set standards in the UK Bhangra industry, but has also broken through the non – Asian industry, performing to wider audiences and educating people about Bhangra music.
+Founded and managed by UK’s First Female Dhol Player and award winner Parv Kaur, Eternal Taal has not only set standards in the UK Bhangra industry, but has also broken through the non – Asian industry, performing to wider audiences and educating people about Bhangra music.

 In 1999, Parv started her own Bhangra drumming classes called Eternal Taal meaning Everlasting Beats.
 Students all over the Midlands joined and soon enough with hard work, weekly classes and a committed group, these students will perform as a Team on the largest stages in the world.

-With such recognition in the industry and dedication shown by Parv’s Eternal Taal they have performed on the biggest stages in the world, such as Glastonbury Festival, House of Commons 2010, Graham Norton show LG ARENA, Dermot O’Leary’s 24 hour Dance-A-Thon for BBC’s Comic Relief 2015 and many more which can be viewed on our previous performances page of the site.
+With such recognition in the industry and dedication shown by Parv’s Eternal Taal they have performed on the biggest stages in the world, such as Glastonbury Festival, House of Commons 2010, Graham Norton show LG ARENA, Dermot O’Leary’s 24 hour Dance-A-Thon for BBC’s Comic Relief 2015, 3 mainstream Bollywood films, Channel Four’s series Ackley Bridge, The West End and many more which can be viewed on our previous performances page of the site.

 Parv Kaur’s work has been recognised globally and in 2010 she was awarded the ‘Contribution of Bhangra music in the UK’ award from the House of Commons.
+The BBC were amazed with Parv’s work over the last 25 years and showcased her musical journey on the BBC World News in which the interview went viral across the world (https://www.youtube.com/watch?v=88Qa8BohmLQ).
 She has also been nominated for other awards which you can view on the Achievements page of the site.